stanleybak/hyst/README.md

 #### Setup

+The tools may need various packaged to produce plots.
+You may need to run: sudo apt-get install gimp plotutils gnuplot

 For easy usage, point your PYTHONPATH environment variable to this directory.
 To setup hypy to run the tools, you'll need to define environment variables to the appropriate binaries.
 At a minimum (for conversion), you must set HYST_BIN to point to the Hyst jar file.
 On Ubuntu, in your ~/.profile file you can do something like:

 # tool environment variables